-OCTA's Response to Findings
+OCTA's Response to Finding

-Government Auditing Standards requires the auditor to perform limited procedures on OCTA's responses to the findings identified in our audit and described in the accompanying Schedule of Findings and Questioned Costs.
-OCTA's responses were not subjected to the other auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on the responses.
+Government Auditing Standards requires the auditor to perform limited procedures on the OCTA's response to the finding identified in our audit and described in the accompanying Schedule of Findings and Questioned Costs.
+OCTA's response was not subjected to the other auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on the response.